The Best Online LPN-to-RN programs of 2025

 Critical Care Nurse

 Critical care nurses work in intensive care units and emergency departments, monitoring critically ill or injured patients and working with physicians and other healthcare professionals.
-Many critical care nurses pursue critical care registered nurse certification which requires at least five years of RN or APRN experience providing direct care in a critical care setting.
-According to Payscale, critical care nurses earn an average annual base salary of $79,441 as of October 2024.
+According to March 2025 Payscale data, critical care nurses earn an average annual base salary of $80,890.

 Surgical Nurse

-These specialized RNs work in hospital surgical units and outpatient clinics or physician offices that offer surgical procedures.
+These specialized RNs work in hospital surgical units, outpatient clinics, or physician offices that offer surgical procedures.
 They provide patient care before, during, and after surgical and diagnostic procedures, working with surgeons, technicians, and other nurses.
-According to Payscale, critical care nurses earn an average annual base salary of $67,157 as of October 2024.
+According to Payscale data from March 2025, surgical nurses earn an average annual base salary of $72,680.

 Geriatric Nurse

-This in-demand RN specialty that focuses on the physical, emotional, and mental well-being of elderly patients offers an annual base salary of $76,429, according to Payscale data from October 2024.
-Geriatric nurses care for older people with conditions that typically affect the aging population (e.g., arthritis, diabetes, Alzheimer’s disease).
+Geriatric nurses care for older people with conditions that typically affect the aging population, like arthritis, diabetes, and Alzheimer’s disease.
 They assist patients with daily living challenges to help them maintain their quality of life and independence.
+Payscale data from March 2025 indicates that this in-demand RN specialty offers an annual base salary of $76,930.